 Adderall is a prescription medication used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 Adderall, a brand name, is a combination of amphetamine and dextroamphetamine, which are central nervous system stimulants.
 Taking Adderall may help increase the ability to focus, pay attention and control behavior.

 Adderall is available as a tablet and as an extended-release capsule (Adderall XR).
-It comes in varying doses, depending on the size of the patient and the severity of symptoms.
-Dosages are recognizable by their varying shapes, colors, and sizes:
+It comes in varying doses, ranging from 5 mg to 30 mg.
+The prescribed dose will depend on the size of the patient and the severity of symptoms.
+Doctors typically start patients with a low dose and gradually increase the dose, according to the National Institutes of Health (NIH).